tasket/wyng-backup/README.md

 Autoprune may be used with either the `prune` or `send` commands and will cause Wyng to automatically remove older backup sessions according to date criteria.
-When used with `send` specifically, the autopruning process will only be triggered if the destination filessytem is low on free space.
+When used with `send` specifically, the autopruning process will be triggered in advance of sending new sessions when using _full_ mode, or in _on_ mode only or if the destination filesytem is low on free space.
+(See _--apdays_ to specify additional autoprune parameters.)

-The criteria are currently hard-coded to remove all sessions older than 366 days, and to thin-out the number of sessions older than 32 days down to a rate of 2 sessions every 7 days.
-In the future these parameters can be reconfigured by the user.

 Selectable modes are: